Best Way to Reduce Credit Card Interest

 Payoff Order and Concentrated Extras

 Lower rates help, but which card gets extras determines speed.
 Avalanche on remaining high-rate cards after a transfer prevents silent interest rebuild.
-Acceleration habits from how to pay off credit card debt faster lock in savings.
+A borrower who transfers $5,000 to 0% but leaves $3,000 at 24% on another card still accrues roughly $60 per month on the high-rate remainder.
+Acceleration habits from how to pay off credit card debt faster lock in savings rate wins create.

 Stop Interest Before It Posts